crosire/reshade/REFERENCE.md

         // It will be displayed as an additional window when the ReShade overlay is opened.
         // Its contents are defined by Dear ImGui commands issued in the specified callback function. reshade::register_overlay("Test", draw_debug_overlay);
-        // It is also possible to register a special settings overlay by passing "nullptr" instead of a title.
+        // It is also possible to register a special settings overlay by passing 'nullptr' instead of a title.
         // This is shown beneath the add-on information in the add-on list of the ReShade overlay and can be used to present settings to users. reshade::register_overlay(nullptr, draw_settings_overlay);
         break;